 Ambua is surrounded by pristine, mid-montane jungle, a mass of interlocking tree tops, shades of green spattered with occasional splashes of color from high altitude orchids and rhododendrons.
 Well kept nature trails venture out into this wilderness, crossing traditional vine bridges, tracing clear mountain streams to secluded waterfalls.

-Guests are accommodated in forty round houses, set amongst landscaped gardens and built almost exclusively from natural materials.
+Guests are accommodated in thirty round houses, set amongst landscaped gardens and built almost exclusively from natural materials.
 Each unit features 180 degree picture windows to soak in the view, en-suite bathrooms.
+Guests can also be accommodated in our two story block of 18 modern hotel rooms.
 Electric blankets and continental quilts for the cool highland evenings.

 Ambua has 24 hour, eco-friendly electricity, provided by its own hydroelectric power plant that generates clean, natural energy from a nearby mountain stream.
 The main lodge building houses the bar, dining and lounge areas and a cozy central fireplace.